Armed Forces Personnel - Army

 If you are given terms for life insurance you are likely to be able to apply for critical illness cover for armed forces personnel too.

 If you are eligible for Life Insurance you are likely to be able to apply for Critical Illness Cover for Armed Forces personnel too.
 Your occupation will have a direct impact upon the range of Critical Illnesses that the insurance provider will offer cover for.
 For example, if you are an explosives handler you should be prepared that the Critical Illness ‘loss of limbs’ may be excluded from your policy’s claimable conditions.

 This should not deter you from applying for Critical Illness as you may get quite favourable terms depending upon your regular working tasks in the Army.
-Critical Illness contracts will generally cover you for up to 59 claimable illnesses should you suffer a specified medical condition within the term of your policy.
+Critical Illness contracts will generally cover you for up to 59 claimable illnesses should you be diagnosed with a specified medical condition within the term of your policy.
 There is one provider who offers a Serious Illness contract which offers protection for up to 161 illnesses and may not include any exclusions directly related to your occupation.